 John Dore 2

 Another double-retort still and a substantially larger version of the John Dore 1, installed in 2005.
-At 6,000 liters (or 1,319 imperial gallons), the John Dore 2 has thirteen times of the capacity of the John Dore 1, producing as much as 168,000 LAA per year.
+At 6,000 liters (or 1,319 imperial gallons), the John Dore 2 has thirteen times of the capacity of the John Dore 1, producing as much as 168,000 LAA per year at 85 to 87 percent ABV.
 This still recently received a new swan neck connecting the pot to the first retort.

-A hybrid still, i.e. a pot still with an attached eight-plate column neck; it began operation in the beginning of 2003 after being purchased from Trinidad Distillers Ltd, aka Angostura.
-Its capacity is 300 imperial gallons (1,363 liters), and it’s capable of producing 20,360 LAA per year.
+A hybrid still, i.e. a pot still with an attached nine-plate column neck; it began operation in February of 2003 after being purchased from Trinidad Distillers Ltd, aka Angostura.
+Its capacity is 300 imperial gallons (1,363 liters), and it’s capable of producing 20,360 LAA per year at 85 to 87 percent ABV.

 The rum from this still is very recognizable to my taste buds; It makes the rubbery notes that I’ve come to associate with certain SLD rums.